AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## August 2024 {#aug-2024}

 * Performance guardrails for Decision Management have been updated to mention Decisioning APIs delivery throughputs with/without Edge Segmentation.
 [Read more](../start/guardrails.md#decision-management)
+* Journey guardrails have been updated.
+[Read more](../start/guardrails.md#journeys-guardrails-journeys)

 ## July 2024 {#july-2024}